 A native of nearby Pontotoc, O'Neal is the third head coach in the modern history of the Ole Miss track and field program.
 He took the reins from his former coach, Joe Walker, after Walker's 30-year career with the Rebels.

-In his four seasons at Florida, O'Neal coached the women's jumpers and assisting Holloway with the sprints, hurdles and relays, O'Neal helped the Gator men's team capture four NCAA team championships and three runner-up finishes over the last four years.
+In his four seasons at Florida, O'Neal coached the women's jumpers and assisting Mike Holloway with the sprints, hurdles and relays, O'Neal helped the Gator men's team capture four NCAA team championships and three runner-up finishes over four years.
 The women's team also collected three top-10 NCAA finishes during O'Neal's time in Gainesville.